 A bank hires painters for their new branch.
 As a bank does not usually require painting services and the painters generally work for the public during the year, this contract is exempt.

 A bank hires painters for their new branches.
-The painters do not provide services to anyone else during the year.
-This contract is not exempt.
+The painters don't provide services to anyone else during the year.
+This contract isn't exempt.

-For more information, read Revenue Ruling PTA 022.
+For more information, read Revenue Ruling PTA 022.and the practice note (CPN 007) on payroll tax contractors.

 This exemption applies if you require a specific type of service for 180 days or less.
 It’s the type of service required that is relevant, so it does not matter: